-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

 Comey, Sanders said, "did some things that weren't really very nice."

-Jake Turx, a correspondent for Orthodox Jewish weekly Ami Magazine, who was cut off and told to sit down by the president at a briefing last year when he tried to ask a question about antisemitism, had a proud dad moment.
+Jake Turx, a correspondent for the Orthodox Jewish weekly Ami Magazine, who was cut off and told to sit down by the president at a briefing last year when he tried to ask a question about anti-Semitism, had a proud dad moment.
 He tweeted that his son asked Sanders a "kinda epic" question that he came up with on his own:

 My son just got called on at the White House press briefing by @PressSec@SHSanders45.
 His question was his own idea, and kinda epic, IMHO:— Jake Turx (@JakeTurx) April 26, 2018